Ignite Your Passion for Helping Others and Healthy Living

 The 2020 Coronavirus pandemic showed exactly how important community health officials are in keeping our society safe.
 The Community Health and Wellness degree at Keuka College will prepare you to become a leader in educating patients regarding their health in non-clinical environments.

-The program will provide you with strong foundational knowledge in fields including population health, psychology, healthcare ethics, digital literacy, and business.
+The program will provide you with strong foundational knowledge in fields including population health, psychology, healthcare ethics, and business.

 With your Community Health and Wellness degree, you can enjoy a lifelong career guiding individuals in sound healthcare practices, leading community health programs, and raising public awareness about important health concerns.